syncfusion-content/javascript-docs/js/OlapChart/Data-Binding.md

 >** NOTE: In this example, “OlapChartDemo” indicates the name and root namespace of the Web Application created in Visual Studio IDE and “OlapChartService” indicates the name of the WCF service created.
-Now, OlapChart will be rendered with Customer Count over a period of fiscal years across different customer geographic locations.**
+Now, OlapChart is rendered with Customer Count over a period of fiscal years across different customer geographic locations.**

 {% include image.html url="/js/OlapChart/Getting-Started_images/Getting-Started_img9.png"%}